AVA Board of Directors

 2019 - 2020

 The AVA is governed by a distinguished Board of Directors, each of which is appointed according to the association’s constitution.

 Six directors are elected by members, and three are nominated by each of the three largest special interest groups.
 All directors have a three-year term, and the President and Vice President are elected by the Board with their powers and responsibilities detailed in the constitution.

 Julia is a small animal practitioner from the Eastern Suburbs of Sydney.
 She has been Treasurer and President of AVA's NSW Division and during this time was involved in issues such as Hendra, Equine Influenza, and animal welfare.
 She has also represented the AVA on the NSW state government Companion Animal Taskforce.

 Bob has been a veterinary clinician for 33 years, including 6 years as an associate, 22 years of practice ownership and 5 years as a clinical academic.
 He has extensive service on AVA and other committees and organisations.
 As a clinical academic and Associate Professor, he now teaches undergraduate students at the School of Veterinary Science, University of Queensland, Gatton.

 Dr Warwick Vale - Treasurer (EVA Nominee)

-Warwick is an experienced equine practitioner who has practiced in the Northern Suburbs of Perth for over 30 years.
-He has held numerous positions on the EVA executive, including President, and during this time was involved in issues such as Hendra, Equine Influenza, Racing Licensing and governance change.
+Warwick is an experienced equine practitioner who has practised in the Northern Suburbs of Perth for over 30 years.
+He has held numerous positions on the Equine Veterinarians Australia executive, including President, and during this time was involved in issues such as Hendra, Equine Influenza, Racing Licensing and governance change.
 He is an ex-Chairman and Director of Equestrian Australia.
 He currently owns and manages a 5 vet equine hospital and has previously owned mixed and small animal based practices.
 Warwick is an AVA Fellow.